shanto1994/Bike-Sales-Analysis/README.md

 Excel project to visualize customer behavior to increase use of bikes.
 Data Cleaning :

-1. removed duplicates
+1. Removed duplicates
 2. Replaced M with Married and S with Single in marital status column and replaced M with Male and F with Female in gernder column.
-3. changed income column category to currency
+3. Changed income column category to currency

 Data Processing :